AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-create.md

 Bulk create lets you construct multiple data sources, derived signals, segments, traits, and other items with a single operation.
 Follow these instructions to make a bulk creation request.

+>[!IMPORTANT]
+>
+>The Bulk Management Tools are not an officially supported Adobe offering.
+Troubleshooting and support through Customer Care will be handled on a case by case basis.

 <!--

 t_bulk_create.xml